Texting And Driving Laws In Louisiana

 Smartphones developed, and apps for social media became prevalent in everyday use, so in 2016 the laws were made more robust.
-You can go to Louisiana revised statute 32 300.5 through 8, and it states that there is a prohibition on texting and driving, which includes social media, emails, and instant messaging.
+You can go to Louisiana’s revised statute 32 300.5 through 8, which states that there is a prohibition on texting and driving, which includes social media, emails, and instant messaging.

 The strictest measures are for using your smartphone within school zones.
 The penalties in that situation, particularly if you cause an accident, start to get really severe.

 So, it is essential to make your kids aware of these laws and to use them as a deterrent.
 Don’t allow them to use cell phones while driving!

 If you have any points to raise about this, please comment below, or I am happy to answer detailed questions regarding the law if you send me an email firstname.lastname@example.org.

 - New Orleans, LA – Victims Transported from Crash Scene on I-10 at Veterans Blvd

 - Baton Rouge, LA – One Lane Closed Due to Car Accident With Injuries on I-10 at Lobdell Hwy

 - Lafayette, LA – Injury-Causing Accident on I-10 at Church Point

 - Baton Rouge, LA – Vehicle Collision Leads to Victim Injuries on Government St